devopsyuva/terraform-deep-dive/T05-Terraform-state-manipulation/README.md

 ## Terraform Backend Types
 - Enhanced and Standard Backends
 - **Enhanced Backends:** can perform two tasks like store state and perform operations.
-Thefre are two enhanced backends: **local and remote.**
+There are two enhanced backends: **local and remote.**
   - Examples: Terraform Cloud and Terraform Enterprise
 - **Standard Backends:** they only store state, and rely on the local backend for performing operations.
   - Examples: AWS S3, Azure RM, Consul, ETCD, and etc.,